How to Deal with Every Type of Asshole in Your Office

 The Bean Counter

-The Bean Counter is the obsessive, can’t-see-the-forest-for-the-trees micromanager who won’t let you get your tasks done because they’re always needling you with details.
-What’s worse, they’re often successful, Foster says: “Bean Counters are commonly over-promoted, because they’re ‘detail people’ and being a detailed person can be great.”
+The Bean Counter is the obsessive, can’t-see-the-forest-for-the-trees micromanager who won’t let you get your tasks done because he or she is always needling you with details.
+What’s worse, this person is often successful, Foster says: “Bean Counters are commonly over-promoted, because they’re ‘detail people,’ and being a detailed person can be great.”
 Once in a leadership role, though, the Bean Counter often falters, and employees under them suffer.
 “They have tunnel vision and can’t see the big picture,” Foster adds.

-To deal with a Bean Counter, avoid direct challenges or arguments concerning their detail-oriented nature.
-Express appreciation of their dedication to the job while emphasizing your own.
-Foster also advises you never promise more then you can deliver and take responsibility for mistakes.
+To deal with a Bean Counter, avoid direct challenges or arguments concerning his or her detail-oriented nature.
+Express appreciation of his or her dedication to the job while emphasizing your own.
+Foster also advises you never promise more than you can deliver and take responsibility for mistakes.
 “If possible, direct their job toward detail-oriented duties with clear directions and deadlines,” she says.

 The Distracted

-The Distracted or “nutty professor” type is the one who can’t seem to get themselves organized, is terrible at time management, has trouble finishing tasks.
+The Distracted or “nutty professor” type is the one who can’t seem to get organized, is terrible at time management, and has trouble finishing tasks.
 “It’s difficult for these individuals to pay attention or focus,” says Foster, who notes that the preferred way to deal with this type is to be clear, patient, and predictable.
-“Encourage the Distracted not to over-commit themselves.
-Finish one task before starting on the next.
+“Encourage the Distracted not to overcommit themselves.
+Finish one task before starting on the next.”

 Mr. Hyde